Tents

 My descriptions of gear are not intended to be product endorsements.
 I have not been compensated for any product mentions, nor do I use affiliate links.

-* = Item is carried when conditions warrant
+* = Item is only carried when conditions warrant

 Return to main gear page